ArthurFialho/ArthurFialho/README.md

 My name is Arthur Fialho and I'm a full-stack developer from Belo Horizonte, Brazil.
 I currently work at Azapfy, and my focus is on pursuing a career in the development area.
 I have knowledge in the areas of database, front-end and back-end, qualifying me as a full-stack developer.

 I am currently studying Computer Architecture and Networking at Cotemig.
-Furthermore, I am a person with good communication skills, proactivity and easy learning.
+Furthermore, I am a person with excelent communication skills and proactivity.

 ---